-As we discussed in last issue’s article, Chinese Medicine has many uses in the world of women’s health.
-From menarache, the first period, through menopause, acupuncture and oriental medicine is known to help regulate every process.
-So when friends, family and patients ask if I can help with issues they are having from A-Z I can say with confidence, “Yes, there’s a point for that”.
+As we previously discussed in our Postpartum blogs ( https://www.2ndnatureacu.com/blog) Chinese Medicine has many uses in the world of women’s health.
+From menarache, the first period, through menopause, acupuncture and oriental medicine are known to help regulate every process.
+So when friends, family and patients ask if I can help with issues they are having from A-Z, I can say with confidence, “Yes, there’s a point for that !”.

 Acupuncture is one method of Oriental healing that consists of inserting hair-thin needles into the skin on areas called acu-points.
 Acu-points are located on channels or meridians which eventually, internally connect to organs.
 Traditional Chinese physiology differs from Western Medical physiology in that the organs hold holistic and multi-faceted roles.

 Others acupuncture Points are great for stopping uterine bleeding.